MacaPecha/devsite-docs/guides/manage-account/account/chargebacks.en.md

 ### Resolution

-Once the documentation has been sent, a Mercado Pago representative will review it.
+Once the documentation has been sent, a Mercado Libre representative will review it.
 Eventually, the chargeback may have two types of possible resolutions in the `coverage_applied` field:

 | Value           | Description